Investigating elastic constants across diverse strain-matrix sets: Results and discussions

-We take the triclinic ReS$_2$ as the lowest-symmetry 3D case for comparing the computation accuracy of the OHESS, ULICS, and ASESS.
-The calculated elastic constants of ReS$_2$ are presented in Table \ref{triclinic}.
-We note that for the triclinic crystal system the OHESS is the same with ASESS and they have the same six strain matrices, as shown in Table \ref{ohess} and \ref{asess}.
-Therefore, just as shown in Table \ref{triclinic} the calculated elastic constants are exactly the same values for OHESS and ASESS.
-For the detailed comparison, we find that all the elastic constants from the ULICS are in good accordance with those from OHESS and ASESS correspondingly.
+For our exploration into the triclinic crystal system—representing the lowest-symmetry 3D category—we selected ReS$_2$ as our prototype material to evaluate the computational accuracy of the three strain sets: OHESS, ULICS, and ASESS.
+The derived elastic constants of ReS$_2$ are presented in Table \ref{triclinic}.
+A notable observation here is the striking similarity between OHESS and ASESS within the context of the triclinic system.
+Indeed, they both employ an identical set of six strain matrices, as evidenced in Tables \ref{ohess} and \ref{asess}.
+Consequently, as clearly illustrated in Table \ref{triclinic}, the resultant elastic constants computed via OHESS and ASESS are identical.
+Delving deeper into a side-by-side analysis, we discern that the elastic constants derived from ULICS also agree well with their counterparts from both OHESS and ASESS.